4everjoy/DSA-Documentation-/README.md

 such as Power BI, SQL and Excel which are essential tools in data analysis.
 As a result of the training project were giving which I will be discussing on here.

 ### CASE STUDY 1:  Palmora Group HR Analysis
+#### DESCRIPTION :  A Company based in Nigeria is embroiled in issues bordering on gender inequality in its 3 regions.
+Analyse the company data and generate insights that the Palmoria management team would need to address; ● Your analysis should be visualised using appropriate charts.
+● Your focus should be on gender-related issues within the organization and its regions.
+● The insights required are based on your discretion.

 ### CASE STUDY 2:  Kultra Mega Stores Inventory
 #### DESCRIPTION: A detailed analysis of inventory on sales and order data for a retailed company named above Headquartered in Lagos, specialises in office supplies and furniture.
 Its customer base includes individual consumers, small businesses (retail), and large corporate clients (wholesale) across Lagos, Nigeria.